Westpac Online Investment Loan FAQs

 Borrowing money to invest can potentially help you increase your returns.
 It can also be a tax-effective way to achieve your financial goals, and makes it easier to diversify your portfolio.

-Your investment portfolio of cash, approved shares or managed funds is the security (or collateral) for your investment loan - just like a mortgage on property for a home loan.
+Your investment portfolio of cash, acceptable shares or managed funds is the security (or collateral) for your investment loan - just like a mortgage on property for a home loan.

 Borrowing money to invest in shares and managed funds can increase your potential gains if managed correctly.
 However, it can also increase your losses if the value of your investments falls.